 If you are up to date with science, you will know that everything is connected.
 There is no such thing as having a thought in your head in isolation.
 There is a collective way of being, a global mind set, cultures, tribes, and world views.
 So using a term like “meltdown” is not to be taken lightly.
 As Buckminster Fuller would say, we must always start with Universe.
-And our current situation is not just another recession.
-No, this one is a confluence of events-a crash of the titanic forces…the environment, the economy, our values system, globalisation, technology, peak oil, energy, any form of fundamentalism, poverty, the increasing gap between the rich and poor.
+And our current situation is not just another economic recalibration or environmental crisis.
+No, this one is a confluence of events – a crash of the titanic forces…the environment, the economy, our values system, globalisation, technology, peak oil, energy, any form of fundamentalism, poverty, the increasing gap between the rich and poor.

 Isn’t it interesting that the collective word for this crisis is “meltdown”?
-Also “credit freeze?”.
-Caroline Myss, one of my beloved teachers, has talked about the great depression and the language that was used at that time.
+And that proposed solutions include a “credit freeze?”.
+Caroline Myss, one of my teachers, has talked about the great depression and the language that was used at that time.
 People and nations where ~crippled~.
 At the same time the world was also dealing with a polio epidemic, in which people, including the American President who walked the people out of the depression, was crippled.
 It was only after the economy was no longer crippled, and the prevailing psyche was also no longer crippled, that we found a cure for polio.
 We had to move through the collective language and experience and find a place that was not crippled, in order to come through.

-From an archetypal point of view, expressing our global economic crisis as a meltdown links this event directly to the meltdown in our environment…the emergence of climate change..the melting of the ice caps.
+From an archetypal point of view, expressing our global economic crisis as a meltdown links this event directly to the meltdown in our environment…the emerging awareness of climate change..the melting of the ice caps.
 The economic crisis simply cannot be disconnected from our environmental crisis.
 They are two faces of the same coin.
-A credit freeze, somehow speaks of free flow of money being caught in the ice-in the ice caps?
-If so, we need the ice caps to melt in order to free up the flow.
+A credit freeze speaks of free flow of money being caught in ice – in the ice caps perhaps?
+If so, do we need the ice caps to melt in order to free up the flow?
 Are we seeking to continue to rape the environment in order to free up the God called cash?
 Is this what we are asking from the expression of the collective unconscious?
 Or is the freeze simply our paralysis?
 Extreme fear blocking flow?

 Well folks, embrace change.
 Because it is the strongest event in the room right now, and it is blowing a gale.